python-rope/rope/README.txt

 * Why an IDE and not a standalone library or program?

-  As Don Roberts one of the writers of the famous "Refactoring Browser" for smalltalk writes in his doctoral thesis:
+  As Don Roberts one of the writers of the "Refactoring Browser" for smalltalk writes in his doctoral thesis:
   "An early implementation of the Refactoring Browser for Smalltalk was a separate tool from the standard Smalltalk development tools.
 What we found was that no